 Having autocratic leaders is not a new phenomenon.
 Historic figures such as Attila the Hun, Julius Caesar, and Ivan the Terrible were early trendsetters of this approach to leadership.
 Hitler, Stalin, and Pol Pot of Cambodia are examples of autocratic leaders in the last century.
 For more current examples of leaders that exhibit autocratic leadership tendencies, just look around the world and draw your own conclusion.

-1. Are autocratic leaders really returning to favor?
+1. Are autocratic leaders really returning to favour?

 Let me address the first question by setting some context for what I mean by autocratic leadership.
 In my colloquial, American English, it means, “My way or the highway”.
 In other words, “Do it my way bud or risk being humiliated, demoted, fired, or worse”.
 Autocratic leaders tend to make their own decisions with little or no input from their followers.
 They want to control all the details, squash dissenting opinions, and are frequently considered bullies and micromanagers.
 In its worst form, autocratic leadership produces compliance and can result in abuse, dictatorship, or totalitarianism.

-If you accept my brief description of autocratic leadership, then the answer to the first question is yes, autocrats are returning to favor.
-Global news reports frequently describe the behavior of world leaders such as Trump of the USA, Kim Jong-un of North Korea, Duterte of the Philippines, Putin of Russia, and Erdogan of Turkey as being autocratic in nature.
+If you accept my brief description of autocratic leadership, then the answer to the first question is yes, autocrats are returning to favour.
+Global news reports frequently describe the behaviour of world leaders such as Trump of the USA, Kim Jong-un of North Korea, Duterte of the Philippines, Putin of Russia, and Erdogan of Turkey as being autocratic in nature.

 2. Will the business world mirror what is happening on the world stage and, as a result, will we see more autocratic corporate leaders?